FAQ: Free Pinyin IME Update from Microsoft

 Microsoft has once again released a free update to their Pinyin IME!
 Following are the basic requirements and an English translation of the installation process.
 This page will be updated as I learn more and as I hear from readers about your experience.

 A Simplified IME update for Win 7, Vista and XP (32- or 64-bit systems) is in this free download.
+This works with all versions of Office, including Office 2013, but this is not for Windows 8.

 The Traditional (Taiwan/HK/Macau) IME has its own free 輸入法 2010 update that was released the same time as (but does not require) Office 2010.